Connect with others who understand.

 There are several different screening tests for substance use disorders, including OUD.
 Most are designed for you to self-report your answers.
 This means that the results are based on your answers instead of your provider’s observations.

-Health experts recommend that healthcare providers regularly screen all adults for drug and alcohol misuse, even if they don’t have any obvious symptoms.
+The U.S. Preventive Services Task Force recommends that healthcare providers regularly screen all adults for drug and alcohol misuse, even if they don’t have any obvious symptoms.
 You might also need a screening test if you, your healthcare provider, or a loved one notices signs of problematic substance use.

 CAGE-AID

 The CAGE-AID screening tool has four questions designed to identify substance misuse.
-It was originally designed to check for alcohol use disorder but was adapted to also look for other drugs.
+It was originally designed to check for alcohol use disorder, but was adapted to also look for other drugs.
 CAGE is an acronym to help remember each question, and AID stands for “adapted to include drugs.”
 The four questions in this screening tool are:

 • Cut down — Have you felt that you should cut down on your drinking or drug use?